 For example, one study showed that sugar-sweetened beverages are linked to a 60% increased risk of obesity in children, for each daily serving (51).

-Keep in mind that this applies to fruit juice as well, which contains a similar amount of sugar as a soft drink like coke (52).
 Eat whole fruit, but use fruit juice with caution (or avoid it altogether).

 If you want to be a leaner, healthier person, then one of the best things you can do for yourself is to eat whole, single ingredient foods.